mozilla/moz-git-tools/README.markdown

 run the `git submodule init` and then `git submodule update` command, and add your clone to $PATH.

+Many of these tools rely on a notion of your current branch's "upstream branch".
+For example, `git push-to-try` pushes to try all patches in your current branch that aren't upstream.
+See the `git-tracks` section below for details on how to change your upstream branch.

 ## git-bz

 Push patches from git to bugzilla.